scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 ScummVM has several ways to adjust the audio playback of games, and these settings can be found in the Audio, MIDI, MT-32 and Volume tabs of both the :doc:`global <../using_scummvm/global_settings>` and :doc:`game-specific <../using_scummvm/game_settings>` settings.
 They can also be changed directly in the :doc:`configuration file <../advanced_options/configuration_file>`, or passed as an option on the :doc:`command line <../advanced_options/command_line>`.

 For a look at the evolution of PC audio, see `this video on YouTube <https://www.youtube.com/watch?v=a324ykKV-7Y>`_, or `this excellent post <http://www.oldskool.org/sound/pc>`_.

-Many of these devices can be emulated by ScummVM.
+Many of these devices can be emulated by ScummVM:

-See the game manual to find out what sound hardware is supported by your game.
+- PC Speaker: emulates the built-in PC speaker.
+This is mostly supported by older games, and was the only option before sound cards became widely used.
+- IBM PCjr: emulates the sound of the 1984 IBM PCjr computer, which, enhanced with a Texas Instruments chip, provided three-voice sound and a white noise generator.
+- Creative Music System `(C/MS) <https://en.wikipedia.org/wiki/Sound_Blaster#Creative_Music_System>`_: emulates the first sound card developed by Creative Technology (later Creative Labs), the precursor to the SoundBlaster line of sound cards.
+The C/MS provided 12 channels of square-wave stereo sound.
+C64 Audio: emulates the sound chip `(Sound Interface Device) <https://theconversation.com/the-sound-of-sid-35-years-of-chiptunes-influence-on-electronic-music-74935>`_ in the Commodore 64 computer.
+The SID wass a three-voice synthesizer module, with a fourth voice for sampled drums or speech.
+- Amiga Audio: emulates the Amiga audio chip, `Paula <https://en.wikipedia.org/wiki/Original_Chip_Set#Audio>`_, which had four 8-bit PCM sound channels.
+- FM-Towns Audio: emulates the audio of the `FM Towns PC <https://en.wikipedia.org/wiki/FM_Towns#Sound`_>.
+Games on FM Towns computers often used audio CD standard tracks.
+The soundchips were capable of eight PCM voices and six FM channels.
+- PC-98 Audio: emulates the audio of the NEC PC-9801 computers.
+- SegaCD Audio: emulates the audio of the Sega CD add-on for the Sega Genesis/32x.

+To find which emulation is compatible with the game you're playing, have a look at the manual that comes with the game.

 General audio settings overview